-In addition to my academic work, I also write on religious minorities in the Middle East, American policy in the region, and diasporic Arab communities.
+In addition to my academic work, I’m also a freelance writer on religion and politics in the modern Middle East, U.S. foreign policy in the region, and the Arab diaspora in the Americas.

-“Between Christ and Caliph: Law, Marriage, and Christian Community in Early Islam,” Book Review, Reading Religion, forthcoming.
+“Between Christ and Caliph: Law, Marriage, and Christian Community in Early Islam,” Book Review, Reading Religion, March 2019.

 “The Landmark 85-Year-Old Report Absent From Debates Over Missionary’s Death,” Religion Dispatches, October 2018.